Tramways revival in Adelaide: 2009 and 2017: 200 Series (Alstom Citadis 302) tram deliveries

 In mid-2008 the state government issued an international tender call for new or second hand trams in anticipation of the next route extension.
 Soon, 23 almost new trams were found in Madrid.
-The city had been in the process of installing new light rail infrastructure but the Global Financial Crisis had caused it to cut back on its plans, resulting in surplus rolling stock.
+The city had been in the process of installing new light rail infrastructure but the 2008 financial crisis had caused it to cut back on its plans, resulting in surplus rolling stock.
 They were five-segment Citadis 302 models manufactured by Alstom for the Metro Ligero in Madrid.
 The transport minister said that although the $6 million cost for each tram was about the same as buying them new, their prompt arrival would help to avoid capacity problems with the forthcoming route extension.
 He added that the trams had been built for Madrid's hot climate and the air conditioning was "as good as it gets".
 The government purchased six of the trams in July 2009.

 TransdevTSL – then operators of the Melbourne tram franchise – were engaged to manage transport and modification, commissioning and staff training activities.
 The trams were delivered by sea to Melbourne Docks, then to its Preston Workshops for modifications before being transported directly into Glengowrie tram depot on 13 November 2009.

 In December 2017 a further three Citadis 302 trams were delivered, bringing their numbers to 9 and the total tram fleet to 24.